 B. Energy and climate policy legislation

-Economy and energy minister Peter Altmaier has said Germany will need two major laws to implement the phase-out plan.
+Economy and energy minister Peter Altmaier said Germany will need two major laws to implement the phase-out plan.
 One on support for mining regions, the other on the timetable for coal-fired power plant shutdowns.
 However, several additional laws, amendments to existing legislation or regulatory changes, will likely be necessary.

 A. Support for mining regions

-From the beginning, the economic future of lignite mining regions was handled as key task of the coal exit commission, as reflected in the official title “Commission on Growth, Structural Change and Employment.”
+From the beginning, the economic future of lignite mining regions was handled as key task of the coal exit commission, as reflected in its official title “Commission on Growth, Structural Change and Employment.”